 - Performance – Both devices are equipped with Kirin 970 CPU, Mali-G72 GPU, 4gb RAM, and EMUI so it will probably perform pretty much the same.
 It will run your favorite apps and games without any issues.

-In my opinion, if you don’t need a better smartphone camera or a sleek and premium looking device, just get the Honor Play because it will do the same tasks and perform the same thing for a much cheaper price.
+In my opinion, if you don’t need a better smartphone camera or a sleek and premium looking device, get the Honor Play because it will do the same tasks and perform the same thing for a much lower price.